-Infographics are clearly displayed visual or graphic representation of straight-forward and interesting data.
+Infographics are clearly displayed a visual or graphic representation of straight-forward and interesting data.
 They tend to draw surfers attention to a particular trend or possibility and help visitors quickly capture the major part of information.
-So, you can use infographics to spruce up your blog, website, documents and presentations.
+So, you can use infographics to spruce up your blog, website, documents, and presentations.

 Here are 7 solid tools for creating or generating infographics.
 Depending on your need, you will find at least one that perfectly suits you.
 Impressively, all of them are easy to use.
 So you do not require any technical skill to be able to use them.

 Visual.ly is fast becoming a repository of great infographics as well as the most efficient tool for creating and sharing infographics.
 Though Visual.ly is still new, about 11,000 infographics have been added already.